Lulu Sun: Early and personal life

-Sun was born Lulu Radovcic (Note: Her first name is given as Lucija in tournament draws whilst representing Croatia as a junior, later while living in Bradenton, Florida, and as late as 2015 while living in Switzerland (and representing New Zealand).)
+Sun was born Lulu Radovcic (Note: Her first name is given as Lucija in tournament draws whilst representing Croatia as a junior, later while living in Bradenton, Florida, and as late as 2015 while living in Switzerland (and representing New Zealand).
+Hence, it is likely that her birth name was "Lucija" (for which Lulu is a nickname).
+This has not been officially confirmed to date.)
 (Radovčić) in Te Anau, New Zealand, to a Chinese mother and a Croatian father.
 Sun briefly lived in Shanghai thereafter.
-From the age of five she was raised in Geneva, Switzerland, where she completed her school education while still visiting New Zealand to visit family.
+From the age of five she was raised in Geneva, Switzerland, where she completed her school education while still visiting New Zealand to meet family.

-She attended college in the United States at the University of Texas at Austin, graduating with a bachelor's degree in international relations and global studies in 2022 and completing her degree in just 3 years.
+Sun attended college in the United States at the University of Texas at Austin, graduating with a bachelor's degree in international relations and global studies in 2022 and completing her degree in just 3 years.

 Sun speaks English, French, and Mandarin Chinese fluently; she expressed interest in learning Korean and Japanese.

 She has an older sister, Phenomena Sun (born 1998), who played in professional tournaments until 2016.

 Career

-Juniors
+Girls and Juniors

+At the start of her career Sun, at that time playing under the name Lucija Radovčić, represented Croatia from 2011–2013.
+In 2013 she competed at the Girls G12 European Nations Challenge, playing together with Oleksandra Oliynykova and Iva Zelić.

 As a teenager, Sun entered a number of ITF Women's Circuit events, playing as Lulu Radovcic and later changed her last name to Sun, her mother's maiden name.

 Sun represented Switzerland as a junior, finishing runner-up with Violet Apisah in the 2018 Australian Open girls' doubles.
 She also played under the New Zealand flag at junior Wimbledon that year, losing in the second round in singles and the first round in doubles.

 2021–2022: NCAA champion, professional debut

 Before turning professional, Sun played one season of college tennis for the Texas Longhorns in 2020–21.
 She went 15–1 on singles court three and 6–1 on court two.
 In the final of the 2021 NCAA tournament, Sun won the championship-clinching match for the Longhorns to beat Pepperdine 4–3.
 Sun partnered Kylie Collins in the team's top doubles spot, going 22–4 in dual matches, and they reached the final of the NCAA doubles tournament but fell to North Carolina's Makenna Jones and Elizabeth Scotty.

-In May 2022, she won her first big ITF title at the Saint-Gaudens Open, partnering Fernanda Contreras in doubles.
+In May 2022, she won her first big ITF title at the Open Saint-Gaudens, partnering Fernanda Contreras in doubles.
 She made her WTA Tour main-draw debut at the Morocco Open two days later, where she received a wildcard into the singles draw, but lost to seventh seed Arantxa Rus in the first round.